meilisearch/documentation/references/indexes.md

 }
 ```

-If schema has been given :
+If schema has been given:
 #### Response: `201 created`

 ```json